synaptics-astra/doc/linux/index.rst

 The Synaptics Linux Board Support Package (BSP) contains the software and firmware required to operate the Astra SL16xx SoCs.
 It contains the components needed to boot OSes and interface with the hardware.
-This guide provides a description of this software components and information on how to interface with them.
+This guide provides a description of these software components and information on how to interface with them.
 This document is useful for users who want to evaluate the Astra SL16xx class of SoCs and build products used these processors.